 What is Tufts Medical Center doing to prepare for COVID-19?

-The safety and wellbeing of our patients, families and employees are of utmost importance to Tufts Medical Center and Floating Hospital for Children.
+The safety and wellbeing of our patients, families and employees are of utmost importance to Tufts Medical Center and Tufts Children's Hospital.
 As a world-class academic medical center, our staff is well-trained in managing respiratory illness, has adequate supplies and is ready to care for anyone with a suspected or confirmed case of COVID-19.

 What are symptoms of COVID-19?

 - In severe cases, pneumonia (fluid in the lungs)

 Note that influenza (the flu) has similar symptoms and is common at this time of year.

 How do I get tested if I am experiencing symptoms?

 If you are experiencing symptoms, please contact your primary care doctor.

 There are no vaccines or antiviral treatments available to protect against COVID-19.
 The best way to prevent infections is to avoid exposure.
 To that end, the CDC recommends:

 - Washing your hands often with soap and water for at least 20 seconds.